xamarinuniverse/XamarinUniversalLibrary/README.md

 ## Want to know more?

-If you want to know a little more about this project, you can visit the following [link](https://luismts.com/blog/xamarin/universal-xamarin-library).
+- If you want to know a little more about this project, you can visit the following [link](https://luismts.com/blog/xamarin/universal-xamarin-library).
+- Ask direcltly in our [facebook](https://www.facebook.com/groups/182880438998247/) or [telegram](https://t.me/joinchat/B4AGWhFRPcNHt6tn7MZR8Q) group(EN).
+Or in this [facebook](https://www.facebook.com/groups/504716559967164/) or [telegram](https://t.me/joinchat/B4AGWhJ2bt4WhMvYx65_rA) group(ES) in spanish.

 ## Acknowledgements